alex-sumner/defi-notes/constant_product_amm.md

 If someone else comes straight after me with another 100 A to trade they will get a worse deal than I did, simply because my transaction just happened [_and so the possibility of front running arises_].
 For them the figures are

-Number of A in pool after their trade: 1,100 + 100 = 1,200 (number of A in pool beforehand, plus the number they added)
+	Number of A now in pool: 1,100 + 100 = 1,200 (number of A in pool beforehand, plus the number they added)
-Number of B in pool after their trade: 9,090.91 - x (number of B in pool beforehand, minus x, the number they received in exchange for their hundred A)
+	Number of B now in pool: 9,090.91 - x (number of B in pool beforehand, minus x, the number they received)

 We want the product of these numbers to still be ten million.
 So we have